Gavin Christopher Floyd

-Gavin Floyd is a right-handed pitcher for the Chicago White Sox.
+Gavin Floyd is a right-handed pitcher who has spent most of his major league career for the Chicago White Sox.
 A first round draft pick of the Philadelphia Phillies in the 2001 amateur draft, he progressed rapidly through the minor league system and made his major league debut in September of 2004.
 After the young prospect struggled with Philadelphia in 2005 and 2006, he was traded to the Chicago White Sox.
 Floyd was an International League all-star in 2007, but his ERA soared to 5.27 in 70.0 innings with the White Sox.

 Floyd's brother, outfielder Michael Floyd, was also selected by the Phillies in the 2001 draft.